James-Joslin/unreal-sim-env/docs/architecture.md

 - **Standard** — teacher rollouts produce observations and logits; students match teacher logits with KL + hard-label losses.
 - **Amplified** — multiple rollouts are run per scenario, the best trajectories are retained, and the policy is trained on reward-weighted winning actions.

-The default distillation chain generates Micro, Small, Medium, Large and XL deployment tiers.
+The default distillation chain generates Micro, Small, Medium and Large deployment tiers.